ALTO TROMBONE in TREATISES, DICTIONARIES, and METHODS

 1827—Vienna, Austria: Andreas Nemetz writes his trombone method, Neueste Posaun-Schule.
 A mostly unoriginal work derived from earlier methods of Fröhlich and Braun, it differs from those methods (and the vast majority of other written works) in that it categorizes all 3 trombones (alto, tenor, bass) as B-flat instruments, supplying only a single position chart for those instruments.
 However, even after this assertion, Nemetz also includes a bass trombone in F (“bass or so-called quartposaune”), dedicating two full pages to the instrument, including text, a separate slide position chart, and practice scales (Weiner, Nemetz).

 1830—London, England: Auguste Bertini, a musician active in France, Italy, and England, publishes New System for… All Musical Instruments, an instruction book for a variety of instruments.
 He mentions alto, tenor, and bass trombones, the alto pitched in E-flat (Myers, Fingering Charts).

-1839—Paris, France: Jean-Georges Kastner, a French composer and theorist, writes Traité Général d’Instrumentation, an orchestration treatise that predates that of Berlioz and is adopted into the curriculum at the Paris Conservatory.
-He provides a position chart for alto trombone clearly indicating an instrument pitched in E-flat (see facing image; public domain) (Kastner-Woodward, Traité 313).
+1837—Paris, France: Jean-Georges Kastner, the French composer and theorist, writes Traité Général d’Instrumentation, an orchestration treatise that predates that of Berlioz and is adopted into the curriculum at the Paris Conservatory.
+He provides a position chart for alto trombone clearly indicating an instrument pitched in E-flat (see below image; public domain) (Kastner-Woodward, Traité 313).
 Kastner also writes about the security and purity of sound when using alto trombone in its middle register instead of tenor in its upper register: “If they are used in their middle register as much as possible, both alto and tenor trombone create a superb effect, because the tones can always be attacked with frankness and purity [franchise et pureté]” (Kastner-Woodward, Traité 250).